leo-cabezas/traffic_light_controller/README.md

 - **Institution:** University of Kansas
 - **Course:** EECS 443 (Digital Systems Design)

 A simple VHDL implementation of a traffic light system for a 4-way intersection, targeting the Nexys A7 field-programmable gate array (FPGA) board.
 A simple Mealy finite state machine (FSM) determines the current state of the intersection based on the provided on-board switch inputs.
-External LED circuitry was added to display the state of the controller.
+External LED circuitry was added to visually showcase the state of the traffic light controller.
+See images below for reference:

 <table>
   <tr>